krillketscorner/krillketscorner/README.md

 i dont fuck with proshippers
-or anything that stands for it! if your one and on my page keep your self safe💖
+or anything that stands for it! if your one and on my page Keep Your Self safe💖

 hate me 'cause I'm beautiful?
 bitch, i don't like you either!